murkyl/demo-vault-democenter/README.md

 In this demo the program being used is AWS CLI as the client of Vault Server.
 In a real world application the application could be a webapp, backup software, database, etc.

-This demo environment use Linux aliases to simply AWS CLI commands.
-If the AWS CLI commands to not look correct this is the reason why.
+This demo environment uses Linux aliases to simply AWS CLI commands.
+If the AWS CLI commands do not look correct this is the reason why.

 1. The installation script **demo_provision.sh** has already created an IAM user **iam-admin1** with an IAM Policy granting full access to the ECS S3 API (ECSS3FullAccess).
 2. To start using the AWS CLI we need to generate an IAM secret for **iam-admin1** user.
 To do this issue the below command within the **ldap-kdc** virtual machine in **RoyalTS**.